danthorpe/swift-networking/README.md

 ## What is Swift Networking?
 Swift Networking is a Swift Package, which provides some core tools used to make HTTP network requests.

-It's philosophy is centered around the idea that at a high level clients send requests, and await a response.
-This is effectively a transformation of data types.
+Its philosophy is centered around the idea that at a high level, clients send requests and await a response for each request.

+This, like almost everything in programming, is a transformation of data types, and so lends itself to a functional programming style.
 With this in-mind, the library provides components which can be composed together to perform this transformation.
 All of the built-in components are well tested, with test helpers to make it easy to test your own custom components.

 ### Why not just use URLSession?
 This library makes use of URLSession, as it provides the _terminal component_ which is ultimately responsible for sending the request.
-Swift Networking abstracts this detail away, while also providing a lot more functionality than URLSession does.
+Swift Networking abstracts this detail away, while also providing a lot more convenience than URLSession.
+Furthermore, this library provides many useful building blocks which are not provided by URLSession alone.

 ## Deep Dive
-If we consider that when a client makes a network request, it is essentially a function: `(Request) async throws -> Response`, which can be represented through a protocol, called `NetworkingComponent`.
+If we consider that when a client makes a network request, it is essentially a function: `(Request) async throws -> Response`, which can be represented through a protocol called `NetworkingComponent`.
 We can provide a conformance to this protocol on `URLSession`, and use it make network requests.
 However, before the request is given to `URLSession` there is opportunity to transform it further, perhaps it needs to be modified, or we wish to collect metrics, or maybe even return the Response from another system.

 Taking this concept a bit further, we can consider a chain of components,